lishaduck/eslint-plugin-todo-plz/docs/rules/ticket-ref.md

 <!-- end auto-generated rule header -->

-Adding a `TODO` comment that will be addressed in the future should have a corresponding ticket (AKA issue) in the project backlog, so the team doesn't lose track of the pending work.
+Adding a `TODO` comment that will be addressed in the future should have a corresponding ticket (AKA issue) in the project backlog, so the team doesn't lose track of pending work.

 ## Options

-### `pattern`
+### pattern

+Type: `string`

 **This option is required**, and controls what the ticket pattern is to match against.
 Expects a regex string.